GuilhermeBauer16/Real-TimeDeliveryTrackingSystem/README.md

 It also sends a mail to the user with the items brought and the total price paid.

 ## Configurations

 * Bellow is the necessary configuratitions to the implementation work.

-###  Necessary dependencies
-  * The necessary depedencies to the implementation work.
 * It is necessary to configure the mail sender.
 Here is an explanation of how to do this: [Mail Sender Explanation](https://github.com/GuilhermeBauer16/Real-TimeDeliveryTrackingSystem/tree/mailSenderExplanation)

+## Mercado Pago
+ * Here is the Mercado Pago documentation: [Mercado Pago Documentation](https://www.mercadopago.com.br/developers/en/reference)

+## Necessary dependencies
+  * The necessary depedencies to the implementation work.

 ```